nroak/ADmiRE/README.md

   For more information:http://www.ensembl.org/info/docs/tools/vep/script/vep_custom.html

 2. For Tab delimited files: Custom script to add ADmiRE columns to the end of each row.
-  Download the ADmiRE.tab file and run the attached perl script,
+  Download the ADmiRE.tab file from https://github.com/nroak/ADmiRE/  and run the attached perl script,
   perl annotate_admire.pl -i $input.tab -o $input.admire.tab -admire_path /path-to-admire/

 3. For Calling miRNA Variants from the sequence alignment(BAM) files: